 An athlete out of Joint Base San Antonio-Lackland will represent the United States in an international warrior competition later this month.
-The Invictus Games in is an adaptive sports competition for wounded service members from around the world.
+The Invictus Games is an adaptive sports competition for wounded service members from around the world.

-Master sergeant Brian Williams emerges from the locker room dressed for battle.
+Master Sgt.
+Brian Williams emerges from the locker room dressed for battle.
 He’s a young guy, in his mid-thirties, and he looks more comfortable in athletic clothes than in the Air Force fatigues he’s just changed out of.

 Williams wheelchair is just a disembodied blue frame and two wheels before he starts putting it together.